SAP/styleguides/clean-abap/CleanABAP.md

     persisted    TYPE i       VALUE 2.
 ENDINTERFACE.
 ```
-Interfaces define a type and can be implemented in a class, this is not meaningful for a constant interface.

 > [Enumerations](sub-sections/Enumerations.md)
 > describes common enumeration patterns
 > and discusses their advantages and disadvantages.